Sunday, June 21, 2026

 time-bending stasis, when you must, until some specific moment

-that moment closer much faster by, as they say, biding your time.
+with a bit of almost magical speed by, as they say, biding your time.

 make it stop